English and Related Literature

 - Explore connections, collaborators, related work and more

-Sophie has published articles addressing Frances Burney's scientific sociability, Elizabeth Montagu's fictive kinship, and the personal name as unit of surveillance in the writing of William Godwin and Jeremy Bentham.
-She’s also edited a special issue of Eighteenth-Century Life called 'New Perspectives on the Burney Family'.
+Sophie is an expert in British literature and culture of the long eighteenth century.
+Her core interests are: naming and kinship, reading practices, cultures of collection, correspondence networks and life-writing.
+In recent years, her research in these areas has addressed the talented and influential Burney family - particularly the novelist and diarist Frances Burney (1752-1840) and her brother, the critic and collector Charles Burney (1757-1817) – and their circles.
+She has published articles addressing Frances Burney's scientific sociability, Elizabeth Montagu's fictive kinship, and the personal name as unit of surveillance in the writing of William Godwin and Jeremy Bentham.
+She has also edited a special issue of Eighteenth-Century Life called 'New Perspectives on the Burney Family'.

-She is Co-Investigator on the AHRC-funded project 'Unlocking the Mary Hamilton Papers', based at the John Rylands Library.
-She manage the Reading Practices strand of the project, which aims to investigate how the Mary Hamilton archive might alter scholarly understanding of eighteenth and nineteenth century patterns of textual circulation, reception and response.
+Sophie is Co-Investigator on the AHRC-funded project 'Unlocking the Mary Hamilton Papers', based at the John Rylands Library.
+She manages the Reading Practices strand of the project, which aims to investigate how the Mary Hamilton archive might alter scholarly understanding of eighteenth and nineteenth century patterns of textual circulation, reception and response.
+She is currently preparing articles addressing (i) her findings in this area (ii) Hamilton's fraught relationship with the future George IV (iii) Hamilton's literary and sociable relations with Frances Burney.
+With her Co-investigators David Denison and Nuria Yáñez-Bouza, she is co-editing a volume of essays called Mary Hamilton and Her Circles.
+In 2022 the team published their open access digital edition The Mary Hamilton Papers (c.1740-c.1850).
+This open access resource presents 3000 items of life writing (diaries, letters and manuscript books) as high-resolution images, metadata, and transcribed text with an editorial gloss.

-In 2012 Sophie published her debut novel Rites.
+In 2012 Sophie published her debut novel Rites, which won the Arts Council England Next Great Novelist Award.
 Since then she has been working on a contemporary novel about motherhood and monstrosity set in present-day York, which has received funding from the Society of Authors and Arts Council England.
 She has also had several short stories published.
+Her most recent publication, a creative-critical essay about motherhood and mobility called Walking Matilda, was aired on BBC Radio 3 and featured in Writers on Walks, an audio anthology published by Penguin, in 2023.

-Sophie has written and presented programmes for BBC Radio 3 about marital naming, children’s names, children's literature, and eighteenth-century culture.
-She’s also devised and appeared on a six-part podcast series for The New Statesman: 'The Great Forgetting: Women Writers Before Austen', and has written for BBC Arts, the Guardian, the Independent and the Huffington Post.
+As a BBC/AHRC New Generation Thinker, Sophie is passionate about communicating academic research to a wide audience.
+She has written, presented and guested on more than 20 programmes for BBC Radio: sample topics include marital naming, children's literature, contemporary attitudes towards death, the history of the York Retreat, Georgian entertainments, and the myth of Thomas Chatterton.
+She has also co-devised and appeared on a six-part podcast series for The New Statesman: 'The Great Forgetting: Women Writers Before Austen'.
+Amongst others, she has written for BBC Arts, the Guardian,the TLS, History Today, the Independent and the Huffington Post.